roma-glushko/hyx/docs/components/rate_limiter.md

 Otherwise, if you don't have strong statements in favor of introducing a database, consider using [the local rate limiters](#localin-memory-rate-limiters).

 !!! note
     Hyx doesn't support distributed components currently.
 This may change in [the future](../roadmap.md).

+    [Let us know](../../faq/#missing-a-feature) if this is useful for you.

 ## Best Practices

+### Shard Rate Limits

+Rate limiting rarely makes sense to apply on the global level.
+In that case, all requests would fall under the same shard.

+In practice, it makes sense to shard rate limits on different levels.
+For example, rate limits are often sharded by `user_id`, so each user has own rate quote.

+Another popular way to shard limits is based on request routes.
+In this case, rate sharding can help to prioritize and separate traffic that microservice handles.

+A similar way to shard is based on read/write operations or based on more/less resource-consuming API

+This can be seen as a some form of [bulkhead](./bulkhead.md).

 ### Rate Limit Public API